GSA/digitalgov.gov/content/events/2022/08/2022-08-11-uswds-monthly-call-august-2022.md

 **Slide 76:** And these are the patterns we're completing:

-- Provide a name
+- Provide a name.
-- Provide a date of birth
+- Provide a date of birth.
-- Provide an address
+- Provide an address.
-- Provide an email address
+- Provide an email address.
-- Provide a phone number
+- Provide a phone number.
-- Provide a biological sex or gender
+- Provide a biological sex or gender.
-- Provide pronouns
+- Provide pronouns.
-- Provide their race or ethnicity
+- Provide their race or ethnicity.
-- Provide a social security number
+- Provide a social security number.
-- Provide contact preferences
+- Provide contact preferences.
-- Understand expectations and build trust in complex forms
+- Understand expectations and build trust in complex forms.
-- Help a user progress smoothly through complex forms
+- Help a user progress smoothly through complex forms.
-- Keep a record of submitted information
+- Keep a record of submitted information.
-- Select a language for a site or service
+- Select a language for a site or service.
-- Indicate a preferred spoken and/or written language for a site or service
+- Indicate a preferred spoken and/or written language for a site or service.

 **Slide 77:** Mitch: In support of these patterns, we decided to build some new components and features for the design system as well.